7 Smart FOIA Request Tips That Actually Get Results

 They ask for “everything,” with no dates, no keywords, and no clue what office actually has the records.

-If you want results, you have to make it easy for the records officer to say yes.
+If you want results, these FOIA request tips make it easier for the records officer to say yes.

 FOIA is federal.